-Chattie's Diary.
-A outline of a diary written by a Titus cousin, Cynthia Melissa Fuller in 1880-1881 from rural Pennsylvania.
+Chattie’s Diary.
+An outline of a diary written by a Titus cousin, Cynthia Melissa Fuller, in 1880-1881 from rural Pennsylvania.

 On Making Memories.
 An essay by Bill Arthurs on the role of memories in the preservation of family history.
 Originally published in Anglo-Celtic Roots, the journal of the British Isles Family History Society of Greater Ottawa.

 Reaching Ten Million – The Easy Way.
 An article written by Bill Arthurs for Anglo-Celtic Roots on the uncommon names one encounters in conducting genealogical research.

 An Emotional Moment In Genealogy.
 The tragic story of a Titus cousin lost on September 11th, 2001, written by Bill Arthurs and published in Anglo-Celtic Roots.

 - Connections.
 Some interesting people connected to Titus family genealogy